ruicliu/botframework-telephony/az-cli-config.md

             "value": "my-telephony-bot" // The id of your bot },
         "phoneNumber1": {
-            "value": "+14254445555" // The phone number you want to bind to you bot.
-Read below on how to bind multiple phone numbers
+            "value": "+14254445555" // The phone number you want to connect to your bot.
+Read below on how to connect multiple phone numbers
         },
         "acsResourceId": {
             // The full resource Id of the Azure Communication Service.
 You can get this string